“Why won’t she share this with us?”

 We are on the right path.

-Hopefully in time, Jasmin and many other children – and adults – will be able to talk about why they stopped feeling; to start to feel – and talk – again.
+Hopefully in time, Jasmin and many other children – and adults – will be able to talk about why they stopped feeling their emotions; to start to feel – and perhaps even to talk about those feelings – again.
 Pushing, demanding or coercing this is unlikely to work, and risks causing more harm, as the north wind discovered in Aesop’s classic tale when he tried to ‘blast’ the coat off a man walking through a park, making the man cling to his coat all the more determinedly.

 Instead, I believe we can all invite that process more gently.
 We can touch a child’s pain indirectly, perhaps by talking about an animal in the child’s life, and we can share stories.
 Like the warm sun in Aesop’s fable let’s start to melt some of those defenses without always needing to name them.
 And in time, just as the man in the park eventually removed his coat in the warmth of the sun, we can hopefully start to heal their hearts, one (horse) step removed.